Credentials determine who can see the data provided by a data source. The 2 types of data credentials are:

 - Click Revoke data source.

-Revoke credentials from all data sources you no longer own
+Revoke your credentials from all data sources you no longer own

 - Sign in to Data Studio.